emeraldnqa/GroceryApp/README.md

 that we face as a small student-run grocery store.

-- **X is: *GroceryItem*** (with feature: price, amount, isShelfStable?, expiryDate, boughtPrice)
+- **X is: *GroceryItem*** (with feature: name, brand, price, amount, isShelfStable?, expiryDate, boughtPrice)
 - **Y is *List \<GroceryItem>***: It could be a variety of list of Grocery Items created as the manager would like with different classification such as: Produce, CannedFood, Sauce, Vegetables, Dairy, etc.

 ## User Stories:
-- As a user, I want to add GroceryItem to List\<GroceryItem> that fits their classification,
+- As a user, I want to add StoreItem to List\<StoreItem> that fits their classification,
-- As a user, I want to remove GroceryItem to List\<GroceryItem> that fits their classification
+- As a user, I want to remove StoreItem to List\<StoreItem> that fits their classification
-- As a user, I want to view the GroceryItems, and their feature in my List
+- As a user, I want to view the StoreItems, and their feature in my List
-- As a user, I want to set a new price for the GroceryItem if needed
 - As a user, I want to add amount of the same GroceryItem
 - As a user, I want to reduce amount of the same GroceryItem
 - As a user, I want to see the expiry date of my GroceryItem.
-- As a user, I want to find the price to sell the product gain 5% of profit for the product that we sell.
+- As a user, I want to see the price to sell the product.